-(Exact name of registrant as specified in its charter) OREGON 001-10635 93-0584541 (State or other jurisdiction of incorporation or organization) (Commission File Number) (I.R.S.
-Employer Identification No.) One Bowerman Drive, Beaverton, Oregon 97005-6453 (Address of principal executive offices) (Zip Code) Mary I. Hunter, Vice President, Corporate Secretary (503) 671-6453 (Name and telephone number, including area code, of the person to contact in connection with this report.)
-Check the appropriate box to indicate the rule pursuant to which this form is being filed: X Rule 13p-1 under the Securities Exchange Act (17 CFR 240.13p-1) for the reporting period from January 1 to December 31, 2022.
+(Exact name of registrant as specified in its charter) OREGON 93-0584541 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) One Bowerman Drive, Beaverton, Oregon 97005-6453 (Address of principal executive offices) (Zip code) Mary I. Hunter, Vice President, Corporate Secretary (503) 671-6453 (Name and telephone number, including area code, of the person to contact in connection with this report.)
+Check the appropriate box to indicate the rule pursuant to which this form is being submitted, and provide the period to which the information in this Form applies: X Rule 13p-1 under the Securities Exchange Act (17 CFR 240.13p-1) for the reporting period from January 1 to December 31, 2024.
 Rule 13q-1 under the Securities Exchange Act (17 CFR 240.13q-1) for the fiscal year ended Section 1 - Conflict Minerals Disclosure Item 1.01 Conflict Minerals Disclosure and Report As contemplated by Rule 13p-1 under the Securities Exchange Act of 1934, as amended, and Form SD, a Conflict Minerals Report is provided as an Exhibit to this Form SD and is available on our website at http://investors.nike.com/investors/news-events-and-reports/?toggle=filings.
 Our website is not incorporated by reference and should not be considered part of this Form SD or our Conflict Minerals Report.
 Information concerning conflict minerals from recycled or scrap sources that may be contained in our in-scope products is included in the Conflict Minerals Report and is incorporated in this Form SD by reference.
 Item 1.02.
 Exhibit The Conflict Minerals Report described in Item 1.01 is filed as Exhibit 1.01 to this Form SD.
 Section 3 - Exhibits Item 3.01.
 Exhibits The following exhibit is furnished with this Form SD:

 Exhibit No. Exhibit

-1.01 Conflict Minerals Report for the calendar year ended December 31, 2022
+1.01 Conflict Minerals Report for the calendar year ended December 31, 2024

 SIGNATURES

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the duly authorized undersigned.

 NIKE, Inc.